logzio/documentation/docs/shipping/Code/dotnet.md

 hierarchy.Configured = true;
 ```

-You can customize your code by adding the following:
+Customize your code by adding the following:

 | Why? | What? |